 What causes ADHD in children?

-ADHD is believed to be caused by a mix of genetic, neurological, and environmental factors.
-It is not caused by poor parenting or sugar intake.
+It is usually due to genetic, neurological, and environmental factors—not poor parenting or sugar intake.

 About the Author